engintron/engintron/README.md

 Sixth, it's CloudFlare friendly.
 Because both CloudFlare and Engintron use Nginx as a reverse caching proxy, unless we configure Nginx in cPanel to properly act as the secondary proxy (after CloudFlare of course), chances are that CloudFlare will freak out and serve your sites with 10xx errors.
 So, if you have any domains hosted on your cPanel server that use CloudFlare for their CDN, you just set your server IPs inside your "custom_rules" Nginx configuration file (the file is commented for your help) and just restart Nginx for the changes to take effect.
 All this is done entirely inside WHM of course.
 If additionally you use CloudFlare's SSL, by choosing "Flexible SSL" in CloudFlare's "Crypt" settings you can direct CloudFlare HTTPS traffic to your cPanel's HTTP port served by Nginx, thus further improving web serving over HTTPS as well.
 A true win-win situation.

 Seventh, it doesn't require Nginx/Apache vhost synchronization when adding new domains via cPanel.
 That's why you essentially "set it and forget it".
 Have a look at the other Nginx installers...
 'Nough said ;)

+Eighth, Engintron allows for both HTTP and HTTPS traffic to flow through Nginx entirely, as of version 1.8.0.

 And finally, Engintron is 100% open source.
 You can tear it apart, customize it, fork it, knife it or contribute back to its development.
 Do whatever you want with it :)